The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 You matter.
 Your opinions matter.

 You do not need someone else’s approval to believe these things about yourself.
-This is an opportunity to look inward, see how strong you are, and convince yourself that nobody has the right or power to put you down.
+This is an opportunity to look inward, see your strength, and convince yourself that nobody has the right or power to put you down.

 From that moment of self-reflection, you should prioritize self-care and protect your mental health.
 Anything that constantly causes you to feel anything but your best needs to be debated, whether to stay or leave.
 It’s your choice at the end of the day.